angoca/db2-docker/install/10.5/expc/README.md

 ## Next steps

-You will probably use the default instance `db2inst1 listening port 50000.
+You will probably use the default instance `db2inst1` listening on port 50000.
 You can use the `angoca/db2-instance` in order to prepare the environment for an instance with these characteristics.

  * [`angoca/db2-instance`](https://registry.hub.docker.com/u/angoca/db2-instance/)

+If you want to configure the environment by yourself, you can run the container and execute the commands to create the instance (`db2icrt`), the database (`db2 create db xxx`), the security (`useradd`) and the rest.

 # User Feedback